-The General Data Protection Regulation that is more commonly known as GDPR turned the business world upside down when it was adopted in 2016 with the new requirements on how to process the personal data of EU subjects forcing companies to reconsider their policies, adopt new procedures, and change the way they operate.
+The General Data Protection Regulation, more commonly known as GDPR turned the business world upside down with the new requirements on how to process the personal data of EU subjects forcing companies to reconsider their policies, adopt new procedures, and change the way they operate.

 Here are some important details on the requirements:

 - This regulation applies not only to organizations operating within the EU but to companies that provide services to or hire EU citizens